Opentrons/opentrons/api/docs/v2/new_modules.rst

 The GEN2 Magnetic Module uses smaller magnets than the GEN1 version.
 This mitigates an issue where beads would be attracted even when the magnets were retracted.

 This means it will take longer for the GEN2 module to attract beads.
+If you need additional strength for your application, use the available `Adapter Magnets <https://support.opentrons.com/s/article/Adapter-magnets>`_.

 Recommended Magnetic Module GEN2 bead attraction time:
     - Total liquid volume <= 50 uL: 5 minutes